 - Can be used in tandem, but not independently of NuCalm

 -And much more…

 Resources from this episode:

 -NuCalm: The NuCalm is a next-level cranial electrotherapy stimulation device that uses both a cream and mild stimulation to help your brain interrupt the adrenaline and cortisol release by mimicking what naturally occurs in your brain right before you sleep.
 It includes an app with “music” – which is actually neuroacoustic software that delivers frequencies to your brain which take you down to theta brain wavelength.
 This thing lets me get a 20-minute intense period of relaxation even when I can’t nap, and I’m now ducking away and using it nearly every day, particularly during travel and on airplanes.
 It’s spendy, but in my opinion, well worth it.
-You can get it here and save $500 with code: BEN500.
+You can get it here and save 50% off your first purchase with code: BEN50.